We are now accepting applications!

 Evaluation of your official authenticated law school transcript.
 (Please see the above link to a list of California Bar-approved credential evaluation agencies.)

-Unless U.S. citizens, non-native English speakers must obtain a minimum score of 80 on TOEFL or 6.5 on IELTS, earned within the past 2 years.
+Unless you are a U.S. citizen, non-native English speakers must obtain a minimum score of 80 on TOEFL or 6.5 on IELTS, earned within the past 2 years.
 You are not required to submit a TOEFL or IELTS score if you are a graduate of (a) a law school located in a country where English is an official language, or (b) an undergraduate or graduate degree program in a country where English is an official language.
-A waiver may also be granted on a case-by-case basis based upon completing the waiver request and providing supporting documentation.
-Waiver recipients will also be required to complete a video Skype interview with the Associate Dean and the Academic Director-Non J.D.
-Programs.